 ● ● ●

-So now that you understand what each part of Medicare covers, it’s time to choose your plan.
-Contacting a local licensed agent who can help you navigate Medicare is a good first step.
+So now that you understand what each part of the Medicare program covers, it’s time to choose your plan.
+Contacting a local licensed agent who can help you navigate the Medicare program is a good first step.

 Our Shop & Enroll plan finder is also a great place to look if you don’t know where to start.
 If you have any questions, feel free to call us at 844-762-2733 or visit shopandenroll.com.